premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-07-measuring-wealth-beyond-currency.md

 With that understanding of inflation and purchasing power, we would be fooling ourselves with inflated numbers if we measured our net worth only in terms of currencies.
 We need a third entity to measure the purchasing power of the currency.
 It could be eggs, oil, broccoli, chicken, gold, silver, or a piece of land in a specific place.
 It could literally be anything that has some intrinsic value.

 I'm using gold to measure my net worth.
 Why?.
-Because gold is not cheap like eggs and not over-priced like Bitcoin.
+Because gold is not cheap like eggs and not overpriced like Bitcoin.
 It's globally recognized and easily traded.
 It has been a store of value for thousands of years and no other currency has lived that long.

 Let’s apply the same logic to gold,